 WRD Leo J. Vander Lans Advanced Water Treatment Facility

 LVL receives Title 22 (tertiary treated recycled water) from the adjacent Los Angeles County Sanitation District's Long Beach Water Reclamation Plant.
-The water is then further treated at LVL with a 3-stage process that includes microfiltration, reverse osmosis, and ultraviolet light with advanced oxidation before delivery to the Alamitos Barrier.
+The recycled water is further purified at LVL with a 3-stage, multi-barrier process that includes microfiltration, reverse osmosis, and ultraviolet light with advanced oxidation before delivery to the Alamitos Barrier.

 Prior to LVL and its expansion in 2014, WRD relied totally or partially on imported water to meet the demand at the Alamitos Barrier.
 Now that LVL can produce 8 million gallons of advanced treated water per day, the Alamitos Barrier is independent of imported water, making it drought-resilient and locally sustainable.
 The completion of the LVL expansion was a piece of WRD’s Water Independence Now (WIN) program which created a locally sustainable supply for all of WRD’s groundwater replenishment needs.